Real-time strategy: 1995–2003: Refinement and transition to 3D

-2004–present: Specialization and evolution
+2004–2012: Specialization and evolution

 A few games have experimented with diversifying map design, which continues to be largely two-dimensional even in 3D engines.
 Earth 2150 (2000) allowed units to tunnel underground, effectively creating a dual-layer map; three-layer (orbit-surface-underground) maps were introduced in Metal Fatigue.
 In addition, units could even be transported to entirely separate maps, with each map having its own window in the user interface.
 Three Kingdoms: Fate of the Dragon (2001) offered a simpler model: the main map contains locations that expand into their own maps.
 In these examples, however, the gameplay was essentially identical regardless of the map layer in question.
 Dragonshard (2005) emphasized its dual-layer maps by placing one of the game's two main resources in each map, making exploration and control of both maps fundamentally valuable.

 Relatively few genres have emerged from or in competition with real-time strategy games, although real-time tactics (RTT), a superficially similar genre, emerged around 1995.
 In 1998, Activision attempted to combine the real-time strategy and first-person shooter genres in Battlezone (1998), while in 2002 Rage Games Limited attempted this with the Hostile Waters games.
 Later variants have included Natural Selection (2002), a game modification based on the Half-Life engine, and the free software Tremulous/Unvanquished.
 Savage: The Battle for Newerth (2003) combined the RPG and RTS elements in an online game.

 Some games, borrowing from the real-time tactics (RTT) template, have moved toward an increased focus on tactics while downplaying traditional resource management, in which designated units collect the resources used for producing further units or buildings.
 Titles like Warhammer 40,000: Dawn of War (2004), Star Wars: Empire at War (2006), and Company of Heroes (2006) replace the traditional resource gathering model with a strategic control-point system, in which control over strategic points yields construction/reinforcement points.
 Ground Control (2000) was the first such game to replace individual units with "squads".